Bidding Process - Using a Request for Quotation or Using a Request for Proposal

 Developing specifications for proposals is somewhat different than the process listed above.
 When preparing the requirements for a request for proposal, the required performance must be clearly defined.
 Suppliers are free to propose alternate products or services that will meet required performance standards.
 Submission of test data or product samples may be required as part of your specifications.
 Data may be from samples, which suppliers submit as part of the proposal process, or be the results of tests performed on known standards.

-For specialized purchases, multiple award criteria also may be specified.
-The basic criteria used at ISU include such considerations as the ability to meet functional specifications, cost, references, warranty, and delivery.
+For specialized purchases, multiple award criteria may also be specified.
+ISU's basic criteria include such considerations as the ability to meet functional specifications, cost, references, warranty, and delivery.
 Additional criteria can be added to meet specific needs and help in the selection of compliant products.

 |Value||Classification||Minimum Bid Requirements|